tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-app.md

 2. Now, let's import the app.
    * Click "Create new" → "Import an app".
-   * Upload the `Snowflake-Resource-Optimization-Setup-Configuration.json` file, and select the folder you just created ("Snowflake Resource Optimization") as the destination.
+   * Upload the `Snowflake-Setup-Configuration.json` file, and select the folder you just created ("Snowflake Resource Optimization") as the destination.

 ## Step 3.3 - Test it out
 In this section, we're going to test out the functionality in your new app.
 Please be aware that you can use this app to make irreversible changes (e.g. drop a warehouse or user).

-Navigate to your "Snowflake Resource Optimization" folder, and click on the "Snowflake Resource Optimization: Setup & Configuration" app.
+Navigate to your "Snowflake Resource Optimization" folder, and click on the "Snowflake Setup & Configuration Optimization" app.
 Toggle through the application tabs (Warehouses, Users, Tasks, Else), review query results, and try out a couple of actions, e.g.:
 - Set auto-resume for a warehouse without it
 - Suspend an idle warehouse
 - Disable a user who has never logged in